 Museum galleries, program spaces, and the Barbara Lee Family Foundation Theater are all accessible for visitors using mobility devices and strollers.
 Accessible restrooms are located on the 1st and 4th floors.

-A limited number of manual wheelchairs are available in the State Street Corporation Lobby first-come, first-served, and free of charge.
+A limited number of manual wheelchairs and walkers are available in the State Street Corporation Lobby first-come, first-served, and free of charge.

 The ICA’s Poss Family Mediatheque, located on the 4th floor under the cantilever, has accessible entrances and two accessible resource stations.
 Part of the Mediatheque, featuring additional resource stations and seating as well and large windows framing the harbor (visible throughout the room), is accessible only by stairs.